Pylons/waitress/docs/index.rst

    from waitress import serve
    serve(wsgiapp)

-Press Ctrl-C to exit the server.
+Press Ctrl-C (or Ctrl-Break on Windows) to exit the server.

 There's an entry point for :term:`PasteDeploy` (``egg:waitress#main``) that lets you use waitress's WSGI gateway from a configuration file, e.g.::